 8. Go on a Quest for the Tastiest Gumbo

 October 12 is National Gumbo Day, so go on a quest to find your favorite bowl of gumbo in New Orleans.
 This famous Creole soup can be made many different ways, with seafood or chicken and sausage.
-We recommend starting your quest at The Gumbo Shop or Mr. B’s Bistro!
+We recommend starting your quest in the French Quarter at The Gumbo Shop or Mr. B’s Bistro!

 9. Catch a Saints game in the Superdome

 10. Mac n’ Cheese Fest

 October 12 is the third annual Mac n’ Cheese Fest!
 More than a dozen local restaurants will compete for the best mac n’ cheese dish in Louis Armstrong Park, and you can taste them all while you listen to live music and visit the cash bar.

 11. Praise Fest